Posted on 14 Oct 2014 18:11

 I've checked out some reviews and I've noticed that some people are making mistakes in the way they use the smoker.
 This shows that we should study up before we purchase or use a product and then decide it doesn't work well!
 For instance, one problem is that people are trying to smoke things in containers that do not allow enough room for the smoke to expand, or even to have enough smoke.
 Let's say you wanted to smoke some beverage and you had a glass of the beverage almost full.
 You try to force smoke into the beverage with the hose of the gun but there glass is narrow and there is not much air space left in it.
 The smoke wants to expand.
 Since it has such a small space to do that in, more of the smoke tends to force itself out of the top of the glass.
 Then, even if you cover the glass for a while, to give the smoke a chance to infuse, there is not much smoke in it and you don't get too much of a smoke flavor.
 The answer would be to put the beverage in a larger container that allows more smoke to fill it.
 At least, if you wanted a more intense smoke flavor.
 I've seen people blowing smoke bubbles into liquid in almost full containers.
 That just is not going to get much smoke flavor into the liquid, because the smoke pretty much sticks around as bubbles instead of the smoke flavor particles going into the liquid itself.
 Once the bubbles dissipate or are popped, the smoke just blows away.
 That might work for a touch of subtle smoke, but not a moderate, or big hit of smoke flavor.

-I've tried to find some reviews or articles that were not from stores but so far I cannot find any that I consider fair or credible as most of the users do not seem to know how to use the gadget properly.
+I've tried to find some reviews or articles on the [* smoking gun that were not from stores but so far I cannot find any that I consider fair or credible as most of the users do not seem to know how to use the gadget properly.
 Of course, I haven't used it either, that's why I'm looking for a credible review!
 Some people consider it a toy.
 Since anything that you don't absolutely need could be considered a toy, by some standards, I don't know how to use such sentiments.
-Have you used The Smoking Gun?
-Do you know of a good review or article about it?
-If so, does it work?
-What are your thoughts?
-Share in the comments below!

 This article contains one or more Amazon affiliate links.
 See full disclosure.